From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Preliminaries

+\ind{ We have thus far discussed how we overcome the preliminary barriers towards the goal of accurate nutrient intake data retrieval from people's daily diets in Singapore.
+We next dive into the three fundamental challenges in attaining this goal further.

+\textbf{Usability.} Since nutrient intake retrieval from daily diets serves as a cornerstone for analyzing people's health conditions, the proposed solution should be highly robust and usable to support different application scenarios.
+Therefore, it is highly desired to abstract the common requirements from the various scenarios and propose a versatile and flexible solution to suit diverse environments.

-Prior studies either make use of hand-crafted features for food recognition~\cite{chen2009pittsburgh, yang2010food, anhimopoulos2014food} or more recently turn to deep neural network models for boosted performance~\cite{kagaya2014food, wu2016learning}, benefiting from the remarkable advancement of deep learning.
-As a consequence, they fuel the releasing of public food datasets~\cite{bossard2014food, chen2016deep, matsuda2012multiple, kawano2014automatic}.
-Although these datasets are highly useful in numerous studies, they lay emphasis on general food types or different geographical regions and hence, may not be applicable to more specific areas, in our case, Singapore.
-We note that localized food datasets are indispensable, as they manage to take into account each country's particular cuisines in ingredients, cooking styles, and varieties.
-Therefore, the localized food datasets could unveil valuable insights into the corresponding local human groups in dietary behaviors, which could ultimately cast light on their disease development.
+\textbf{Uniqueness.} Singaporean cuisine is renowned for its rich blend of dishes from different countries, including Malay, Indonesian, Chinese, Indian, Peranakan, Western, Japanese, Korean, and Thai, among others~\cite{sgfood}.
+Such food diversity poses an enormous challenge to effective food recognition for accurate nutrient intake retrieval in Singapore, and leads to the uniqueness of food recognition in Singaporean food.
+Prior studies either make use of hand-crafted features for food recognition~\cite{chen2009pittsburgh, yang2010food, anhimopoulos2014food} or more recently turn to deep neural network models for boosted performance~\cite{kagaya2014food, wu2016learning}, fueling the releasing of public food datasets~\cite{bossard2014food, chen2016deep, matsuda2012multiple, kawano2014automatic} in the meanwhile.
+Although these datasets are useful in numerous studies, they lay emphasis on general food types or different geographical regions and hence, may not be applicable to more specific areas, in our case, Singapore.
+To power effective food recognition for Singaporean cuisine, it is imperative to have access to a comprehensive localized Singaporean dataset for analysis and development.

-Focusing on Singapore, we collect and curate a localized Singaporean food dataset in a systematic fashion, and the derived \dataset dataset is of high quality in terms of volume and diversity compared with its counterparts.
-Built upon this \dataset dataset, we collaborate closely with different healthcare sectors, clinicians, and dietitians on food recognition-based applications, and identify their shared requirements.
-We subsequently design and establish a full-fledged platform \system driven by effective food recognition and dietary nutrition analysis, for supporting diverse data-intensive healthcare applications in Singapore.
-With the \system platform as a service, we manage to bring huge benefits to healthcare management in Singapore from various aspects.